 No!
 (Though I hear this all the time.)
 The challenging bit is that our DNA as women has literally wired us to nurture and serve.
 This alone requires a sacrifice of self to pull off.
 But in the process of caring for the people we love and finding our equal footing – which should honestly just be a given by now – we can end up suffering.
 And when we fall apart, everyone else suffers, too.
 Selfishness is a lack of consideration for others, to want only what’s most pleasurable or profitable for yourself.
 The pursuit of our truth, of happiness on our terms, is not a luxury.
 It’s vital if we want to carry out all the other roles we’re in service of.

-Sorry, girl.
-I don’t buy it.
-There’s a way through anything if you prioritize it I’m not denying all the responsibilities you’re laden with.
+There’s a way through anything if you prioritize it.
+I’m not denying all the responsibilities you’re laden with.
 (I know you try and squeeze seven minutes out of every five.
 I have that T-shirt, too!)
 You just haven’t convinced yourself that you’re worth it.
 Yet.
 Once you believe this, it’s easier.
 You’ll make a plan to get buy-in from the people you support.
 And all of a sudden, there will be small pieces of room in your schedule.
 Pieces of time you’ve reclaimed just for you.
 I also teach how to uncover time filled up with ridiculous fluff that doesn’t add one iota of value to your life.

 I’ve always been an adventurer and I’m happiest when high up in the mountains, away from the din of high-pressured society.
-I actually come by this honestly; my family’s roots trace back to Arctic explorer Ernest Shackleton!
 But walking, in and of itself, changed my life.
 The 800-km-long Camino de Santiago pilgrimage was the longest, most physically demanding challenge I’ve ever undertaken.
 (Also, the most emotionally and spiritually uplifting one.)
 When I returned in June of 2019, I began the process of transitioning out of my career, but soon found myself sucked back into what I call ‘the vortex of responsibility.’
 It wasn’t until Canada went into lockdown mid-March that I really found my stride (pun intended).
 With COVID-19 spreading and a nationwide order to hunker down, I felt panicked.
 But I soon discovered that while I couldn’t control the pandemic, I could control my reaction to it.
 So I started walking.
 I mean, why not?
 The gyms were closed and the walls were closing in on me!
 I’d walk in my neighbourhood, down country roads, on trails.
 I’d walk to my parents’ house some 25 kms away.
 I became obsessed.
 And as a result, I fell in love with the simple joy of putting one foot in front of another.
-I’ve logged almost 1,500 km since the end of March.
-I feel fit.
-Mentally clear.
-Creative.
-In touch with myself, nature, and my spirituality.
 Walking is the medicine I never realized I needed.

-I’ve been wearing North Face Hedgehogs since I started training for my Camino last year.
-They’ve logged nearly 3,000 km and are still supporting my gnarly feet in an amazing way!
-I bought one size up to allow for the inevitable swelling that happens.
+I’ve been wearing North Face Hedgehogs since I started training for my Camino in 2019.
+I continue to go back to them and my last pair logged nearly 3,000 km!
+I advise you to buy one size up to allow for the inevitable swelling that happens.
 These shoes have seen all kinds of terrain – from pavement to fields to gravel to an old Roman Road.
 They’re a mixture of waterproof/breathable and I swear by them.
 I also have never suffered from blisters.
 The key to this is finding the right combination of socks and shoes for your feet.
 I’m a huge fan of the double-lined Wright socks and Ininji Toe socks.